vimperator/vimperator.github.io/vimperator.md

 <b>NOTE:</b> Vimperator will stop functioning with Firefox 57!
 </p>
 <p>
-Firefox 57 will change their add-on ecosystem to be exclusively based on <a href="https://blog.mozilla.org/addons/2016/11/23/add-ons-in-2017/">WebExtensions</a>.
+Firefox 57 will change its add-on ecosystem to be exclusively based on <a href="https://blog.mozilla.org/addons/2016/11/23/add-ons-in-2017/">WebExtensions</a>.
 While this offers (some) compatibility with extensions written for Chrome and Microsoft Edge, it removes the possibility to do many advanced stuff which